 In summary, normalizing is an essential heat treatment process widely used in metalworking industries to improve the mechanical properties and performance of steel products.

-By heating the workpiece to a specific temperature and then cooling it in air or through controlled methods, normalizing enhances the uniformity and consistency of the material’s structure, eliminating defects and internal stresses.
+Normalizing involves heating the workpiece to a set temperature, then cooling it in air or under control.
+This process improves structural uniformity and removes defects and internal stresses.

 This process is particularly useful for low carbon and medium carbon steels, tool steels, and bearing steels, as well as in the treatment of reworked parts.